David Morales (racing driver)

-David Morales (born 29 September 2003) is an American racing driver who is currently competing in the 2024 USF Pro 2000 Championship with TJ Speed Motorsports.
+David Morales (born 29 September 2003) is an American racing driver who last competed in the 2024 USF Pro 2000 Championship with TJ Speed Motorsports.
 He previously competed in the GB3 Championship.

 Career

 Karting

 From 2012 to 2014, Morales competed in various karting championships in his home state of Florida.
-His best result was 8th, in the Rotax Micro Max category of the 2012 Florida Winter Tour.
+His best result was eighth, in the Rotax Micro Max category of the 2012 Florida Winter Tour.

 Lucas Oil Formula Car Race Series

 Morales made his car racing debut in the 2019 Lucas Oil Formula Car Race Series.

 NACAM Formula 4 Championship

-Morales competed in the 2019-20 NACAM Formula 4 Championship with Euromotor Sport, where he finished 9th in the standings with one podium.
+Morales competed in the 2019-20 NACAM Formula 4 Championship with Euromotor Sport, where he finished ninth in the standings with one podium.

 F4 British Championship

 In 2021, Morales stepped up to the F4 British Championship with Arden International.
 He came 18th in the standings with two podiums.

 Formula Regional Asian Championship

 Morales raced in the 2022 Formula Regional Asian Championship with Evans GP Academy.
 He finished 33rd in the standings.